Hero background

 About section

-A healthcare project for the rural communities of Palawan
+A health project supporting the rural communities of Palawan

-In Tigman, a small village by the sea, access to healthcare services is often limited.
-Many residents rely on free local clinics, which struggle to meet everyone’s needs.
+In Tigman, a small coastal village, access to healthcare is often limited.
+Many people rely on free local clinics, which struggle to keep up with the demand.

-This is why the project was created, coordinated by local nurses and staff, with the aim of strengthening prevention and health education in the more isolated areas.
+This project was set up to help, run by local nurses and health workers, with the aim of strengthening prevention and basic health education in the more isolated areas.

-Whether you are a healthcare professional or simply motivated to contribute, you can work alongside medical staff, take part in check-ups, promote hygiene in schools, and visit families in the villages.
-A concrete and meaningful experience that combines learning, impact, and direct connection with the community.
+Whether you're a healthcare professional or simply motivated to get involved, you can work alongside the medical team, take part in check-ups, run hygiene sessions in schools and visit families across the villages.
+A grounded, hands-on experience that brings together learning, practical work and real connection with the community.

 Why participate

-Immerse yourself in the daily life of a rural village and discover the island of Palawan beyond the tourist routes.
+Get into the daily rhythm of a rural village and discover Palawan beyond the tourist trails.

 The Weekly Program